RileyFischer/NLP-store-offers/README.md

 # NLP-store-offers
-This is my work for the Fetch Rewards Data Scientist(NLP) problem.
+This is my work for the Fetch Rewards NLP challenge.
 Here is the instructions:

 You will build a tool that allows users to intelligently search for offers via text input from the user.